 - 3.17 AccessBus patronage data relates to the use of the specialised door-to-door service for people unable to use conventional public transport, operating under contract to Metro in all districts.
 Current data collection includes the number of passenger trips made annually.
-320,000 passenger trips were made in 1995 and this had risen to 526,000 in 2008/09 - 3.18 Metro is implementing a strategy for improved access to mainstream public transport services.
-The door-to-door nature of the AccessBus service and the extra assistance given by drivers, particularly in relation to shopping activities.
-Individual entitlement to travel by AccessBus is managed, restricting passengers to 2 trips per week, despite this limitation the number of trips made on these services has increased by 5% since 2004/05. - 3.19 AccessBus patronage trends since 1995/96 are shown in Figure 3.1
+320,000 passenger trips were made in 1995/96 and this had risen to 489,500 in 2009/10. - 3.18 Following recent changes to legislation governing registered bus services, the AccessBus service began operating as a registered local bus service from September 2010.
+Under the new rules AccessBus is available to anyone who registers with the service, subject to advance booking.
+English National Concessionary Scheme (ENCS) permit holders travel free, however non-permit holders will be required to pay a flat fare of £3 per single trip. - 3.19 AccessBus patronage trends since 1995/96 are shown in Figure 3.1

-Figure 3.1 AccessBus Patronage Trends, 1995/96 - 2008/09
+Figure 3.1 AccessBus Patronage Trends, 1995/96 - 2009/10